markyoder/wasp_clone/README.md

         * debug lines - set of macros that allow printing debug information to screen.
 2. __Expr__ - the waspexpr package contains lexer, parser, and evaluation logic for mathematical expressions.
     * Basic mathematical operators - multiplication '*', division '/', addition '+', subtraction '-', boolean ('<','<=','==','!=', etc), and exponentiation '\^'.
+    * Scalar variable assignment, reference, and creation - known variable can be referenced and updated, or new variables created during expression evaluation.
+    * Functions - _not yet implemented_.
+    * Vector and map assignment, reference, and creation - _not yet implemented_.